-A debit card (also known as a bank card, plastic card or check card) is a plastic payment card that can be used instead of cash when making purchases.
-It is similar to a credit card, but unlike a credit card, the money is immediately transferred directly from the cardholder's bank account to pay for the transaction.
+A debit card (also known as a bank card, plastic card or check card) is a plastic payment card that can be used in place of cash to make purchases.
+It is similar to a credit card, but unlike a credit card, the money for the purchase must be in the cardholder's bank account at the time of a purchase and is immediately transferred directly from that account to the merchant’s account to pay for the purchase.

 Some cards carry a stored value with which a payment is made (prepaid card), but most relay a message to the cardholder's bank to withdraw funds from the cardholder's designated bank account.
-In some cases, the primary account number is assigned exclusively for use on the Internet and there is no physical card.
+In some cases, the payment card number is assigned exclusively for use on the Internet and there is no physical card.
 This is referred to as a virtual card.

-In many countries, such as most of Western Europe, the use of debit cards has become so widespread they have overtaken checks in volume, or entirely replaced them, and in some instances, also largely replaced cash transactions.
+In many countries, the use of debit cards has become so widespread they have overtaken cheques in volume, or entirely replaced them, and in some instances, also largely replaced cash transactions.
 The development of debit cards, unlike credit cards and charge cards, has generally been country-specific, resulting in a number of different systems around the world, which were often incompatible.
 Since the mid-2000s, a number of initiatives have allowed debit cards issued in one country to be used in other countries and allowed their use for internet and phone purchases.